April 2011 ~ The Virgin Islands

 We did a light breakfast and the time blurred on.
 It's funny how, if you don't sleep normally, the entire day's progression is unhinged and non-linear.
-Time seemed to get fuzzy; Emma wondered if it was 4 o'clock, when in fact it was noon.
+Time seemed to get fuzzy; Nina wondered if it was 4 o'clock, when in fact it was noon.
 About 12:30pm we skated through a tiny cut to find shelter behind Virgin Gorda in the British Virgin Islands hooking a nice Barracuda on the way through.
 I think that brings our Barry count to 6.

 We swam and snorkeled the Baths area, a theatric like setting of huge sculpted boulders that are sprinkled down into the sea.
 Many form reef walls richly populated with tiny fish.
 The waters are crystal clear, a nice change, and noticeably chillier.

 We did a early dinner of pasta and white sauce which is always a big hit.
 Then Facetimed grandma and grandpa and re-connected with Ken and Jana who will be joining us in a few days.
-Anna went spastic when she discovered out that her bosom buddy, Isa, will be here the day after tomorrow.
+Nana went spastic when she discovered out that her bosom buddy, Isa, will be here the day after tomorrow.

 Date/Time:04/03/2011 03:08:04 AKDT

 Day 200 ~ Goodbye St. MartinApril 2nd, 2011